Dasmer/dasmer.github.io/books/notes/power.md

 People that admit to being ignorant to holes and ask for advice on how to fill them are the ones that are more likely to improve on gaining influence.

-## Seven important personal qualities that build power
+### Seven important personal qualities that build power
 Two fundamental dimensions that distinguish people who rise to great heights and accomplish amazing things
 - Will
   - Ambition
   - Energy
   - Focus
 - Skill
-  - Self Knowledge
+  - Self-Knowledge
   - Reflective Mindset
   - Confidence
   - The ability to project self-assurance